 EXPEDITION ROUTE MAP

 A 1:20th scale test tank model of the Elizabeth Swan is under construction.
-The development models we will use triple layer, laminated, amorphous cells in combination with polycrystalline (16.5 - 17%) cells to provide 100+ watts of energy for simulated hull speed tests.
+For the development models we will use triple layer, laminated, amorphous cells in combination with polycrystalline (16.5 - 17%) cells to provide 100+ watts of energy for simulated hull speed tests.
+The real boat will feature cells over 20% efficient.
+Up to 25% efficient cells are on the horizon.

 The world circumnavigation record is currently held by Planetsolar, a ship that weighs 95 tons and generates 93.5kW from 825 solar panels.
 When built the Swan's hull will be the largest solar powered boat in the world at 43 meters (140ft).
 Planetsolar is 113 ft long.